JamesMinoucha/42/README.md

-# 42 App
+# 42 Terminal
-42 App is an application containing several features helping students at 42 school.
-It can be connected with modules created by the community.
-All the scripts are in python and are very easy.

-Supported languages :
-- Français
-* English (wip)
-+ Deutsch (wip)

-## Developer corners
+This is totally a reference to school 42.
+Finally this application is a very practical and modular terminal for developers.
+It is expected that they can be put on the taskbar and that newbie developers can create plugins to add functionality and commands.

+Completely open source and readable code!